rij12/csa/README.md

 # README

-Code for the SE31520/CHM5820 CSA (CS Alumni Application), V3
+Code for the SE31520/CHM5820 CSA (CS Alumni Application), csa-server-for-rest-client

-This version corresponds to the worksheet of simple relationships.
+This version corresponds to the example used in the lectures on REST and Rails.
+This repository also contains a REST client under the folder rest-client.
+This can be run with the command:

+ruby csa_rest_client.rb

+The client hard-codes the API URL http://localhost:3000 which you will want to change if you run the server on a different host.

 A series of further version will be provided as the module progresses.